These people drink a dark beverage made with the cacao plant, which they say comes from Paradise.

 Cocoa beans contain 40-50 percent of fats, 12-14 percent of proteins, theobromine (1 percent), mineral salts, and small amounts of vitamins A, B1, and B2.
 Cocoa powder is obtained by milling dry cocoa beans.

 Cacao THEOBROMINE is an alkaloid whose chemical formula (3-7-dimethylxanthine) and its effects are similar to caffeine.
-The difference, however, lies in the fact that theobromine is less excitant and more diuretic than caffeine.
-The diuretic properties of theobromine are accompanied by anti-inflammatory properties on kidneys and are thus recommended for nephrosis and nephritis.
+The difference, however, lies in theobromine being less excitant and more diuretic than caffeine.
+Anti-inflammatory properties accompany the diuretic properties of theobromine on kidneys and are thus recommended for nephrosis and nephritis.

 As a whole, cacao has invigorating and mild stimulant properties, though when taken in high doses and by sensitive people, it can produce insomnia and tachycardia.
 Some cacao varieties contain caffeine in amounts that can reach 50 mg in a 100 ml cocoa cup (an average coffee cup contains 100 to 150 mg).

-As a medicinal preparation, a decoction of cocoa BEANS is used.
-This is preferred to cocoa drinks since it lacks any of the latter’s disadvantages (sugar and cocoa butter).
+A decoction of cocoa beans is used as a medicinal preparation.
+This is preferred to cocoa drinks since it lacks the latter’s disadvantages (sugar and cocoa butter).
 Unfortunately, cocoa beans are only available in tropical countries where cacao is cultivated.

 Cocoa BUTTER is obtained from pressing toasted cocoa beans.
-It is a powerful emollient and wound healing substance which makes part of many pharmaceutical preparations and cosmetics.
+It is a powerful emollient and wound-healing substance in many pharmaceutical preparations and cosmetics.
 Its application is beneficial in the following cases:

-- Lip sores caused by dryness or cold.
+- Lip sores are caused by dryness or cold.

 - Nipple sores on breastfeeding women.